browserengineering/book/book/animations.md

 The distinction is important for two reasons: animation quality and performance.
-In general, layout-inducing animations often have undesirable quality---animating `width` can lead to text jumping around as line breaking changes---and performance implication (the name says it all: these animations require main thread `render` calls).^[Sometimes it's a better user experience to animate layout-inducing properties.
+In general, layout-inducing animations often have undesirable qualities---animating `width` can lead to text jumping around as line breaking changes---and performance implications (the name says it all: these animations require main thread `render` calls).^[Sometimes it's a better user experience to animate layout-inducing properties.
 The best example of this is resizing a browser window via a mouse gesture, where it's very useful for the user to see